How To Edit Your WordPress User Profile

 9 – Contact Info > Website

-Add your website URL into the Website field (optional).
+Type the address of your website or blog in the Website field (optional).

 10 – Contact Info > Other